hhandika/genomic-code-snippets/README.md

 ### Quality-Control
 This directory contains multiple bash files to quickly check sequencing read.
 The 'nt_count_read_gunzip.sh' is the fastest code in my test.
 It is multithreaded using GNU parallel.
 You will need to install GNU parallel to use it.

+## The State of the Code
+All the code hre is experimental.
+In some cases, it can appears in multiple implimentation for doing the same thing.
+I use them to find the most efficient code for the problem.